With blizzards and ice storms wreaking havoc across the country, slippery conditions led to problems for drivers from Texas to Maine.

 Before leaving your stuck car, call for emergency roadside service, says Mary Bonelli, senior vice president of public information for the Ohio Insurance Institute.
 The charges would be covered if you have roadside assistance through your car insurance, or membership in a roadside-assistance program, such as AAA.
 In addition, some car makers, such as Lexus and Acura, provide emergency roadside assistance as part of a warranty package for new-car buyers.

 Of course if conditions are treacherous, you could be in for a long wait.
-About 500 motorists abandoned vehicles on Chicago's famous Lake Shore Drive in a recent blizzard that dumped almost 2 feet of snow on the city.
+About 500 motorists abandoned vehicles on Chicago's famous Lake Shore Drive in a blizzard a few years ago that dumped almost 2 feet of snow on the city.

 And if bad goes to worse and your car is vandalized after you leave it behind, comprehensive car insurance would apply, Bonelli says.
 Comprehensive insurance is an optional coverage that pays for losses due to theft, vandalism, natural disasters and other factors unrelated to traffic accidents.
 You'll have to pay your comprehensive coverage deductible, however.